haxtheweb/edtechjoker/draft-outline.md

 # Draft outline
 This is a draft of the course.
 The topics we'll cover and the order.
 It will be established and modified based on student needs.

-# week 1 - Hello Education, Tooling basics
+# week 1 - Hello Joker, Tooling basics
 ## Tuesday
 - Introduction to class
 - 1 of the only days I'll talk the entire time